aregm/nff-go/README.md

 If you want to contribute to NFF-Go, check our [Contributing guide](https://github.com/intel-go/yanff/blob/master/CONTRIBUTING.md).
-We also recommend checking the 'janitorial' bugs in our list of open issues; these bugs can be solved without an extensive knowledge of NFF-Go.
+We also recommend checking the bugs with 'help-wanted' or 'easyfix' in our list of open issues; these bugs can be solved without an extensive knowledge of NFF-Go.
 We would love to help you start contributing.